Laura Di Vilio RP, AOCA, Member CAPT

 I have been a psychotherapist for over 17 years.
 My life has never followed a direct path and therefore my training has taken many routes as well.
 I have always had a creative approach to life.
 I practiced as an artist and designer and then through my own therapy came to be interested in assisting others through a process I knew could make a difference in their lives.
 I know therapy to be a gift to oneself.
 I apprenticed with people I thought were outstanding in their field of psychotherapy and bodywork.

-I have trained in Holistic Experiential Psychotherapy, Group Therapy, Couple Counseling, and Primal Body Work.
-I have written numerous articles for publications such as Eye for the Future.
+I have trained in Holistic Experiential Psychotherapy, Group Therapy, Couple Counseling, and Primal Body Work, and am particularly experienced in the areas listed under my picture profile: relationships, eldercare, life transitions and self-esteem.
+I have also written numerous articles for publications such as Eye for the Future.

 Feel free to e-mail me with any comments or questions.
 Or, if you are ready to take the next step, call me to set up a free initial interview.